Grief is hard.

 I looked it up.
-The historical weather data confirms my memory.
+Historical weather data confirms my memory.
 Cool and slightly windy.
 Overcast.

 Yes.
 The same as my heart.